vivekjuneja/vivekjuneja.github.io/_posts/2016-08-29-arm-cloud-cluster.md

 docker run -d -p 4000:4000 swarm manage -H :4000 --advertise 192.168.99.100:4000 consul://<consul-host-ip>:8500
 {% endhighlight %}

 Next, we would need to install Docker on Pine64 board.
 We use the pine64 ubuntubase image based on the longsleep kernel.
-I downloaded this image from <a href=
+I downloaded this image from <a target="_blank" href=
 "https://www.pine64.pro/getting-started-linux/"
 >https://www.pine64.pro/getting-started-linux/</a> The exact version is 3.10.65 BSP, dated April 24 2016.
 The link has all the details to install the OS Image on the pine64 board.
 I had no issues installing the image, and was fairly simple to setup.